Photo: Dietmar Rabich / Wikimedia Commons

 Is Park Hyatt Sydney worth the price?
 For the Opera House bathtub view and the harbour position: yes, once.
 The rooms in the “Classic Harbour” category (the lowest Opera House-facing category, typically AUD 700–1,000/night) provide the essential bathtub view at the lower end of the property’s range.
 The views from the pool and the rooftop are available to all guests regardless of room category.

 What is the best hotel for a Sydney honeymoon?
-Park Hyatt Sydney (for the iconic view), Crown Sydney (for the penthouse scale), or a villa at the Capella Sydney (for the heritage character).
+Park Hyatt Sydney (for the iconic view), Crown Sydney (for the penthouse scale), or a villa at Capella Sydney (for the heritage character).
 The Park Hyatt remains the most emotionally impactful of the three for a one-time celebratory stay.

 Which Sydney neighborhood is best for a first visit?
-The Rocks — the historic first European settlement neighborhood, directly adjacent to the Circular Quay, the Opera House, and the Harbour Bridge.
+The Rocks — the historic first European settlement neighborhood, directly adjacent to Circular Quay, the Opera House, and the Harbour Bridge.
 Walking distance to all essential sights.
-The Rocks market on weekends (the largest outdoor market in Sydney) and the extraordinary heritage pubs (The Lord Nelson, the oldest continuously operating hotel in Sydney, 1841) add neighborhood character.
+The Rocks market on weekends (the largest outdoor market in Sydney) and the heritage pubs (The Lord Nelson, the oldest continuously operating hotel in Sydney, 1841) add neighborhood character.